guilherme-p/dominus/README.md

 I made this simple, concurrent Robin Hood hash table in order to practice Rust.
 It uses parking_lot's RwLock for each bucket, and ahash for faster hashing.

+I also included some simple tests and benchmarks.

 ## Concurrency reasoning

 > **WARNING**: Reasoning about concurrency is very hard and error-prone, you should NOT trust any of this.
 I have NOT dedicated a lot of time to this project, and I'm FAR from an expert on this.
 This logic could be completely WRONG.